rodrigoge/blog-challenge/README.md

 # Blog Challenge

-A challenge for developer a minimal blog with posts and commentaries using Clean Architecture, Spring and React.js
+A challenge for developer a minimal blog with posts and commentaries using Java + Spring and Clean Architecture.

 ## Tools